jpm369/mango/README.md

 # mango

+072618 Update: Added some auxilary software to complete a pipeline from mzXML to fdr filtered cross-links.
+Briefly, I've included comet binaries for a modified version of Comet that writes spectrum titles to its .txt output, as well as an
+R script that will process a directory of comet .txt output files and return paired xlinks at some estimated fdr.
+It uses the tcltk library, so that needs to be installed to run it.
+Essentially, given an mzXML file, one can run mango file.mzXML, comet file.ms2, then run the R script in the directory where comet's output is.
+A test case is now included in TestCase/ which includes a subset of ~30 scans from an E.coli xlinking run so one can check that everything is working correctly on their system.

 Now featuring 64bit windows binaries and linux binaries for mango/hardklor.

 Put mango.exe, hardklor, ISOTOPE.dat, hardklor.dat into one directory, and it should run.